Visnu-Pandian/HenHacks-2025/test/test-outputs/chain_of_thought.md

-**Chain of Thought: Weekly Schedule Generation**

-**1. Initialization & Input Processing:**

-*   The week is defined as Sunday, June 09, 2025, to Saturday, June 15, 2025, in the EST timezone.
-*   Waking hours are set to 'None specified', meaning all 24 hours are available for scheduling, although morning, afternoon and evening preferences need to be met.
-*   Tasks are read in order of their provided duration.
-Shorted duration tasks are scheduled first, as this makes it easier to place them into the schedule.
-Task 4 (1 hour) is first, then Task 1 (2 hours), then Task 2 (3 hours) and Task 3 (4 hours) last.
-*   No blocked times are specified.

-**2. Heuristic Application:**

-*   **Prioritize shorter durations:** Shorter tasks (Task 4 and Task 1) are scheduled before longer tasks (Task 2 and Task 3).
-This makes it easier to fit the shorter tasks around the longer ones and minimizes potential conflicts.
-*   **Transition Time:**  A 15-minute buffer is attempted between tasks where possible.
-This is more easily achieved when there are fewer back-to-back tasks, or when there is an imposed business hour to work around.
-*   **Spread Tasks Evenly:** The algorithm attempts to distribute tasks evenly across the week.
-This prevents overloading specific days.
-*   **Time Preferences:** Attempt to schedule tasks during their preferred time of day (Morning, Afternoon, Evening).
-If this causes a conflict, the task is moved to the next available slot while still adhering to the 'spread evenly' and 'transition time' heuristics.

-**3. Scheduling Process:**

-*   **Task 4 (1 hour, 5 times, Afternoon preference):** Scheduled for the afternoon.
-Evenly distributed across Sunday, Monday, Wednesday, Thursday and Saturday.
-Start times were chosen to leave sufficient gaps between tasks.
-*   **Task 1 (2 hours, 2 times, Afternoon preference):** Scheduled for the afternoon.
-Occurring on Tuesday and Friday.
-*   **Task 2 (3 hours, 3 times, Evening preference):** Scheduled for the evening, to meet the preferences.
-Occurring on Sunday, Tuesday and Thursday.
-*   **Task 3 (4 hours, 4 times, Morning preference):** Scheduled for the morning, to meet the preferences.
-Occurring on Monday, Wednesday, Friday and Saturday.

-**4. Conflict Resolution:**

-*   No explicit blocked times were provided, so no conflicts directly arose from that input.
-*   Conflicts arise mostly from meeting preferences and trying to spread events evenly.
-Shifting to alternative days or times on same day was used to resolve.

-**5. Limitations and Challenges:**

-*   The absence of defined waking hours makes it difficult to optimize based on typical business hours.
-However, preference was given to morning, afternoon or evening times, as requested.
-*   The even distribution heuristic can sometimes conflict with time preferences.
-A weighting system to prioritize preferences could be implemented.
-*   The code doesn't dynamically adjust transition time based on task length.
-Longer tasks might benefit from slightly longer transition times.

-**6. Potential Improvements:**

-*   Add a priority level to each task to allow for prioritizing more important tasks.
-This would affect the order in which tasks are scheduled.
-*   Implement a dynamic transition time adjustment based on task length or type.
-*   Provide an explicit 'business hours' constraint to refine scheduling within those hours.
-*   Implement a machine learning component to learn user preferences over time and automatically adjust scheduling heuristics.
-*   Check that task length does not go over preferences (e.g. a 4 hour task in the afternoon could push some tasks over to evening)
+**Chain of Thought:**

+1.  **Initialization and Heuristic Prioritization:**
+    *   The week starts on Sunday, June 09, 2025, and ends on Saturday, June 15, 2025, all times in EST.
+    *   Waking hours are 08:00 to 22:00.
+    *   No blocked times are specified, simplifying the scheduling process.
+    *   Heuristic priorities:
+        1. Prioritize shorter duration tasks.
+        2. Leave transition time between tasks (15 minutes).
+        3. Spread tasks evenly throughout the week.
+        4. Schedule business-hour-sensitive tasks during 9AM-5PM.

+2.  **Task Ordering:**
+    *   Tasks were sorted by duration (shortest to longest): Task 4 (1 hour), Task 1 (2 hours), Task 2 (3 hours), Task 3 (4 hours).
+    *   This order aims to fit shorter tasks first, increasing flexibility for longer tasks.

+3.  **Scheduling Process:**

+    *   **Task 4 (1 hour, 5 times, Afternoon Preference):**
+        *   Scheduled for Monday, Tuesday, Wednesday, Thursday, and Friday afternoons, starting around 14:00 to 15:00, with 15-minute buffers.
+Prioritized this task due to short duration and high frequency.

+    *   **Task 1 (2 hours, 2 times, Afternoon Preference):**
+        *   Scheduled for Sunday and Saturday afternoons, around 14:00 and 15:00.
+Attempted to maintain the afternoon preference while avoiding conflicts.

+    *   **Task 2 (3 hours, 3 times, Evening Preference):**
+        *   Scheduled for Monday, Wednesday, and Friday evenings, starting around 18:00.
+This fulfills the evening preference while working around other tasks.

+    *   **Task 3 (4 hours, 4 times, Morning Preference):**
+        *   Scheduled for Tuesday, Thursday, Saturday, and Sunday mornings, starting around 09:00.
+Aimed for the morning preference, scheduling before other tasks.

+4.  **Conflict Resolution and Transition Times:**
+    *   Transition times (15 minutes) were added between tasks to minimize back-to-back scheduling.
+    *   The initial placement was done with time preferences considered and then adjustments were made to avoid overlaps while considering all time constraints.

+5.  **Limitations and Challenges:**
+    *   The primary challenge was balancing the time preferences of each task with even distribution throughout the week and the avoidance of conflicts.
+This meant that some tasks might not be at their *ideal* time but a time as close as possible to that.
+    *   No blocked times made scheduling simpler, but real-world scenarios would require handling those constraints.

+6.  **Potential Improvements:**
+    *   A more sophisticated algorithm could dynamically adjust transition times based on task context.
+    *   Consider incorporating a user-defined "energy level" for different times of the day to further optimize task placement.
+    *   Add the ability to reschedule or dynamically adjust task assignments based on user feedback/behavior.
+    *   Implementation of a machine learning component that learns from scheduling history and user feedback to improve future schedules.